What is Usability Testing? Types, Benefits, Examples and More

 Software development and testing budgets are tight, which can make it difficult to set aside extra money for usability studies.
 When assessing software usability testing cost, a number of factors affect the price, including:

 sample size of the participants

 amount of time allocated to the study.

-Yet, when done well, usability testing can deliver incredibly valuable insights that make up for the expenditures — and then some.
+Yet, when done well, usability studies can deliver incredibly valuable insights that make up for the expenditures — and then some.

 Finding the right participants.
 It is possible to find too experienced a participant or too inexperienced a participant.
 Likewise, it is a challenge to find participants that truly represent your target audience.
 Without this targeted user insight, you will only be able to test the actual usability without understanding the attitudes and preferences of your intended audience.
 It is important to have a screener to seek out participants who fit your target customer demographic.
 This person might be an internal worker, but they should have experience vetting participants for usability tests.